processing/p5.js-web-editor/developer_docs/testing.md

 ```
 You can see it used in the context of a test [in the SketchList.test.jsx file](../client/modules/IDE/components/SketchList.test.jsx).

+## Internationalization
+This project uses i18next for internationalization.
+If you import the render function with the i18n wrapper from ``test_utils.js``, it's set up to use English, so the components with be rendered with English text and you should be able to count on this to test for specific strings.

 ## Useful terminology to know
 Thanks [Test Double Wiki](https://github.com/testdouble/contributing-tests/wiki/Test-Double) for the definitions.
 You might see some of these words used in testing library documentation, so here are short definitions for them.